Hammer auctions are the traditional kind of auction where lots are hammered at some physical location with bidding on-site.

 You can participate online by leaving an absentee bid (pre-bid) before the auction starts.

 As with online auctions, your bid is the maximum amount you're willing to pay.
-When the auction takes place, we will bid on your behalf, as favorably as possible, up to that amount.
+When the auction takes place, we will bid on your behalf, as favourably as possible, up to that amount.

 Try to place your absentee bid as early as possible: in the event of a tie, the first placed absentee bid wins.

 Absentee bidding closes a while before the auction will take place.
 The time at which absentee bidding closes is shown on the item page.
 Before that time, you can place and change absentee bids.
-However, you can not lower your open absentee bid lower than the next bid increment.
+However, you can not lower your absentee bid below the next bid increment.

-When the hammer auction has ended the auction house need to verify the bids.
+When the hammer auction has ended the auction house needs to verify the bids.
 Because of this it can take around an hour or up to a day until we send out the emails about won auctions.
-Often you can still pay and collect the item at the auction house.
+Usually, you can still pay and collect the item at the auction house.